Hammit/wais-pop/README.md

 # wais-pop
-WAIS Pi Oximeter Project - Realtime monitoring of Athletes using Nonin WristOx
+WAIS Pi Oximeter Project - Realtime monitoring of Athletes using the Nonin WristOx

-## Welcome to WAIS-POP, it's not candy, it's POP!
+**Welcome to WAIS-POP, it's not candy, it's POP!**

 ### Directory Structure Overview
 ```